benjaminxscott/ghostwriter/README.md

 ```

 ## Output
-- For each comparison, the script emits the percentage of word tuples which appear both in `original_file` `comparison_file`
+- For each comparison, the script emits the percentage of word tuples which appear in both files
 - Synonyms are treated as identical, and punctuation/whitespace are ignored

 ## Example